tkaczmarzyk/specification-arg-resolver/README.md

 Usage: `@Spec(path="gender", spec=Equal.class)`.

 The default date format used for temporal fields is `yyyy-MM-dd`.
 It can be overriden with a configuration parameter (see `LessThan` below).
-If for date-time formats which store also time (`LocalDateTime`, `OffsetDateTime`, `Instant` and `Timestamp`) only the date is provided, then the default time value (midnight - UTC time for `OffsetDateTime`) will be used for checking equality.
+If for date-time formats which store also time (`LocalDateTime`, `OffsetDateTime`, `Instant`, etc.) only the date is provided, then the default time value (midnight - UTC time for `OffsetDateTime`) will be used for checking equality.
 To include all results within particular date (day) use `EqualDay` specification.

 A negation for this specification is also available: `NotEqual`.